theRealThomasDavidson/tiptok/API_MIGRATION_CHECKLIST.md

 ## What We Have ✅
 1. Working Flask API with:
-   - `/get_summary`: Generates and stores video summaries with keywords
+   - `/get_summary`: Generates and stores video summaries with keywords ✅
-   - `/generate_chapters`: Creates semantic chapters from video content
+   - `/generate_chapters`: Creates semantic chapters from video content with suggested titles ✅
 2. Core functionality working:
-   - Deepgram integration for transcription
+   - Deepgram integration for transcription ✅
-   - GPT-4 for chapter generation
+   - GPT-4 for chapter generation ✅
-   - GPT-3.5 for summaries and keyword extraction
+   - GPT-3.5 for summaries, keyword extraction, and title generation ✅
 3. Firebase integration:
-   - Video storage access
+   - Video storage access ✅
-   - Firestore for metadata
+   - Firestore for metadata ✅
-   - Authentication working locally
+   - Authentication working locally ✅

 ## Migration to EC2 Container 🔄